 Does my business need to appoint a Data Protection Officer (DPO)?

-DPOs mustbe appointed in the case of: (a) public authorities, (b) organizations that engage in large scale systematic monitoring, or (c) organizations that engage in large scale processing of sensitive personal data (Art.
+DPOs must be appointed in the case of: (a) public authorities, (b) organizations that engage in large-scale systematic monitoring, or (c) organizations that engage in large-scale processing of sensitive personal data (Art.
 37).
 If your organization doesn’t fall into one of these categories, then you do not need to appoint a DPO.

 How does the GDPR affect policy surrounding data breaches?

 Proposed regulations surrounding data breaches primarily relate to the notification policies of companies that have been breached.
-Data breaches which may pose a risk to individuals must be notified to the DPA within 72 hours and to affected individuals without undue delay.
+Data breaches that may pose a risk to individuals must be notified to the DPA within 72 hours and to affected individuals without undue delay.

-Will the GDPR set up a one-stop-shop for data privacy regulation?
+Will the GDPR set up a one-stop shop for data privacy regulation?

 The discussions surrounding the one-stop-shop principle are among the most highly debated and are still unclear as the standing positions are highly varied.
 The Commission text has a fairly simple and concise ruling in favor of the principle, the Parliament also promotes a lead DPA and adds more involvement from other concerned DPAs, the Council’s view waters down the ability of the lead DPA even further.
-A more in depth analysis of the one-stop-shop policy debate can be found here.
+A more in-depth analysis of the one-stop-shop policy debate can be found here.